drivendataorg/zamba/docs/docs/models/depth.md

 ### Debugging

 Unlike in the species classification models, selected frames are stored in memory rather than cached to disk.
-If you run out of memory, try running on a smaller number of videos.
+If you run out of memory, try predicting on a smaller number of videos.
 If you hit a GPU memory error, try reducing the [number of workers](../../debugging/#reducing-num_workers) or the [batch size](../../debugging/#reducing-the-batch-size).

 ## Getting help